Atlanta Falcons vs. Miami Dolphins NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Atlanta Falcons vs. Miami Dolphins NFL Week 7 Odds, Plays and Insights

-The Miami Dolphins (1-5) are an underdog by just 2 points as they look to stop a five-game skid in a matchup against the Atlanta Falcons (2-3) on Sunday, October 24, 2021 at Hard Rock Stadium.
-The over/under is set at 48.5.
+The Miami Dolphins (1-5) will fight to halt their five-game losing streak as they are 2.5-point underdogs against the Atlanta Falcons (2-3) on Sunday, October 24, 2021 at Hard Rock Stadium.
+The point total is set at 47.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.